Ogiame Atuwatse III

-Ogiame Atuwatse III (born 2 April 1984) is a Nigerian traditional king of the Kingdom of Warri in the Delta State.
+Ogiame Atuwatse III (born 2 April 1984), is king of the Kingdom of Warri in Delta State.
 He was born Utieyinoritsetsola Emiko, also known as Tsola Emiko, on 2 April 1984 to Olu Atuwatse II, the 19th Olu of Warri, and Gladys Durorike Emiko.
 He is also a descendant of Olu Akengbuwa.

 He was crowned the 21st Olu of Warri on 21 August 2021 at Ode-Itsekiri, succeeding his uncle, Ogiame Ikenwoli I.

 Family

 Ogiame Atuwatse III, born Utieyinoritsetsola Emiko, commonly known as "Oritsetsola" or "Tsola" Emiko, was born on 2 April 1984 to then Prince Godwin Toritseju Emiko, and Gladys Durorike Emiko.
 He was born in Warri during the reign of his grandfather, the 18th Olu of Warri, Erejuwa II.
 His paternal great-grandfather was Olu Ginuwa II, and he is the 16th great-grandson in a direct male line of Olu Ginuwa, the first Olu of Warri.
 He is a distant relative of the Benin royal family through Ginuwa's grandfather, who was Oba Ewuare the Great of the Kingdom of Benin.
 He is also descended from Oranmiyan in a direct male line through his father, via the first Oba of Benin, Eweka, who was a son of Oranmiyan, and an ancestor to Olu Ginuwa and Oba Ewuare.

 His father rose to the throne as the 19th Olu of Warri, Olu Atuwatse II, when Tsola was 2 years old after the death of his grandfather Olu Erejuwa II.